 I pictured Anastasia Phoenix as Nancy Drew meets Buffy Summers in the world of Alias mixed with The Da Vinci Code.
 She’s a kick-butt heroine with a dry sense of humor, who can deliver one liners in four languages, as she travels the world unraveling conspiracies and searching for answers about her family.
 Of course, her family is linked to espionage, but I didn’t want them to be a part of the CIA, MI6, Mossad, the FSB, or any other government entity.
 (Can you tell I watch a lot of spy dramas?)
 I wanted this world focused on a unique specialty that offered me more creative freedom.

 This was when I remembered the spy from BU.

-His name is Lawrence Martin-Bittman (formerly Ladislav Bittman).
-He is, undoubtedly, the most interesting man in the world (Sorry, Dos Equis).
+His name was Lawrence Martin-Bittman (formerly Ladislav Bittman).
+And to this day, I believe he was, undoubtedly, the most interesting man in the world (Sorry, Dos Equis).
 Bittman was the Deputy Commander of Disinformation for Czechoslovakia during the Cold War until he was forced to defect to the United States to avoid assassination after the Soviet invasion of his country in 1968.
-He’s written several books on disinformation, taught students how to avoid reporting on black propaganda (a hot topic now in the era of “alternative facts”), and currently paints watercolors in a studio in Rockport, MA.
+He penned several books on disinformation, taught students how to avoid reporting on black propaganda (a hot topic in this era of “fake news”), and went on to paint watercolors in a studio in Rockport, MA.

 I’m glad I didn’t give up on her.
 I’m glad I’m surrounded by people who didn’t tell me I was crazy when I attempted to rewrite this book for the millionth time.
 And I’m so beyond thrilled I now get to hold this book in my hands.
 You can even watch the exact moment I got THE CALL that this was actually happening.
 Anastasia is real now, and she’s out in the world.